Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Low-frequency response

 A key result of this section is the recognition that, for both first- and second-generation Michelson combinations, the strain derivatives appearing in Eqs.~\eqref{eq:X15_with_strain_derivatives} and~\eqref{eq:X20_with_strain_derivatives} are evaluated at retarded times that involve delays of $2L/c$ and $4L/c$, respectively, rather the nominal $L/c$.
 In the Fourier domain, according to Eq.~\eqref{eq:FT_shift_property}, these time shifts introduce oscillatory factors of $e^{-4i\pi f L/c}$ for 1.5 TDI and $e^{-8i\pi f L/c}$ for 2.0 TDI, rather than the often assumed $e^{-2i\pi f L/c}$.

-This finding provides a theoretical justification for the empirical modifications employed in Refs.~\cite{Deng:2025wgk,deng2025fastdetectionreconstructionmerging}, where the substitution of $e^{-2i\pi f L/c}$ with $e^{-4i\pi f L/c}$ was used in the 1.5-generation TDI to improve the accuracy of the response at low frequencies.
+This finding provides a theoretical justification for the empirical modifications employed (at the time of writing) in~\cite{Deng:2025wgk} and in the first version of~\cite{deng2025fastdetectionreconstructionmerging}\footnote{In the second version of this publication, the authors modified the Fourier-domain response by applying the long-wavelength approximation directly to the single-link measurements.
+This modification introduced an exponential factor $e^{3i\pi f L/c}$ in the expressions for $\tilde{A}$ and $\tilde{E}$.
+Within our framework, Eq.~(2) of~\cite{deng2025fastdetectionreconstructionmerging} can be derived to leading order in frequency by substituting the forward-difference expression for $y_{slr}$, given in Eq.~\eqref{eq:yslr_forward}, into Eq.~\eqref{eq:X15_equal_timedelays} and computing $\tilde{A}$ and $\tilde{E}$.
+If we adopt the same Fourier conventions as in~\cite{deng2025fastdetectionreconstructionmerging}, this derivation shows that the exponential factor $e^{3i\pi f L/c}$ appearing in the frequency-domain response is consistent with the time delay of $3L/(2c)$ in Eq.~\eqref{eq:X15_equal_timedelays}.} where the substitution of $e^{-2i\pi f L/c}$ with $e^{-4i\pi f L/c}$ was used in the 1.5-generation TDI to improve the accuracy of the response at low frequencies.
 The derivation presented here demonstrates that these \textit{ad hoc} delays arise naturally from the consistent treatment of the low-frequency LISA response as a central finite difference operator acting on the GW polarizations.

 For non-equal and time-dependent delays ($L_i(t)\neq L_j(t)\neq L$), but keeping $L_l(t)\simeq L_{-l}(t)$, the expressions for $X$ are given by Eqs.~\eqref{eq:X15_nonequal_timedelays}, for 1.5 TDI, and~\eqref{eq:X20_nonequal_timedelays}, for 2.0 TDI.